aviagarwal1212/avidiotic.github.io/README.md

 # License

 The following directories and their content are Copyright Avi Agarwal.
-You may noy use anything there in without my permission or proper credits:
+You may not use anything there in without my permission or proper credits:
 * _posts/
 * images/